rinov/Gryphon/README.md

                 Alamofire.request(.POST, path)
                     .responseJSON(completionHandler: { response in

-                        // Object mapping in your favorite way
+                        // Object mapping in your favorite way.

-                        // If the mapping is succeed
+                        // If the mapping is succeed.
                         if yourOwnCheck {

                             success(response)